 Energy consumption is a significant source of operational cost to network, services, and also impacts the design of UEs.
 Furthermore, it has a significant impact on the environment.

 Data centers, communication networks, and user devices accounted for an estimated 4-6% of global electricity use in 2020.
-With 70-80% of network traffic being video/media, and with energy consumption in the network not being proportional to the traffic, the largest potential for reducing emissions is located at the UE.
-Energy consumption is a key parameter for the success of XR devices and services.
-It is therefore important to raise awareness of the energy consumption of media services as a whole and of consuming media of various types on devices.
+With 70-80% of network traffic being video/media, media data transmission, media data centers and media consumption on UE (to a lesser extent [1]) contribute significantly to energy consumption of mobile media services.
+It is therefore important to raise awareness of the energy consumption of media services as a whole.

-NOTE: Rather than assessing energy consumption of devices implementations, the purpose is to assess the impact of different media optimizations and energy efficiency technologies on devices, notably when scaled to a large subscriber base.
+Multimedia standards being developed have both the potential to improve the user’s quality of experience and/or reduce the consumption of resources such as bandwidth.
+These KPIs are well-understood and often used to evaluate proposals for standardization.
+However, the impact of new features and proposals on energy consumption is not well-understood or explicitly considered during most standards-development.
+While the actual energy consumption will depend on implementation-specific optimizations in commercial products, the design and choice of a technology could ultimately influence the commercial energy usage, regardless of implementations.

+Therefore, it could be useful to have implementation-independent metrics and a framework to estimate the energy use or savings of technologies being developed or considered for adoption in 3GPP SA4 and other standards bodies.
+Without a means of measuring or evaluating expected energy usage, it is difficult to reduce its usage.
+Developing such an implementation-dependent framework in SA4 could enable a standard methodology to evaluate technologies and enable development of truly energy-saving features.

 3GPP SA Plenary has issued a 3GPP-wide recommendation on considering energy efficiency as an important design criterion for the technical solutions defined in its specifications (see SP-211621).

 Stage 1 requirements for energy as a service criterion have been identified by SA WG1 in the EnergyServ work item.
 While the goal of energy efficiency is to provide the same services more efficiently, the goal of energy use control as a service criterion will be to supervise services in an energy-aware manner, while ensuring the services offered as intended by service providers and network operators to subscribers with determined constraints and consequences.
 A number of functional requirements have been identified that promise increased control over energy use to achieve service objectives for mobile network operators, service providers, and their customers in the SA1 EnergyServ work item.